F.H. Bertling Ltd (Angola operations)

 This follows an SFO investigation into corrupt payments made to an agent of the Angolan state oil company, Sonangol, in relation to F.H Bertling’s freight forwarding business in Angola and a contract worth approximately $20 million.

-Joerg Blumberg, Dirk Juergensen and Marc Schweiger were sentenced, fined and disqualified as company directors following their convictions for conspiracy to make corrupt payments earlier this year.
+On 19 October 2017, Joerg Blumberg, Dirk Juergensen and Marc Schweiger were sentenced at Southwark Crown Court, fined and disqualified as company directors following their convictions for conspiracy to make corrupt payments earlier this year.

 Each was given a 20 month sentence, suspended for 2 years, a £20,000 fine, payable within 3 months with a default sentence of 1 year for non-payment and were disqualified from being company directors for 5 years.